NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 IT Academy at SVHEC

-Anthony Putorek, Senior Global Workforce Development PM for Microsoft, said this of the IT Academies at SVHEC and Southside Virginia Community College (SVCC).
+Anthony Putorek, former Senior Global Workforce Development PM for Microsoft, said this of the IT Academies at SVHEC and Southside Virginia Community College (SVCC).
 “I’m proud to say that what we have accomplished here in Southern Virginia, at the community college and at the Higher Ed Center, has been so successful, so impactful, that Microsoft has commissioned our team to replicate this program across our global data center portfolio.”

 Invest Southern Virginia